srhyzh/kicktipp_tableau_analysis/README.md

 The dashboard also tracks the selected participant's ranking across rounds.

-For additional context, the rank trajectories of the **current Top 5 predictors** are shown in the background.
+For additional context, the rank trajectories of the **current top predictor** are shown in the background.

 This makes it possible to see whether a participant: